 As the LED currents that are driven time-sequentially through the red, green, and blue LEDs are increased, the brightness of the projector increases.
 This increase is somewhat non-linear, and the curve for typical white screen lumens changes with LED currents is shown in Figure 8-3.
 For the LED currents shown, it is assumed that the same current amplitude is applied to the red, green, and blue LEDs.
-The shape of the curve depends on the LED devices used as well as the LED system-level heat sink implementation.

 Figure 8-3.
-Typical Luminance vs Current
+Luminance vs Current